Dr. Christine Henneberg didn’t always want to be an abortion doctor.

 “I am in a strange and privileged form of limbo as an abortion provider in California,” she says.”
 I know that … I’ll do the exact same thing today or tomorrow that I did before.
 That is a very protective thing for me emotionally.“

-“And I still feel a deep sadness and grief and empathy for my colleagues in other states who, just like me, made sacrifices to train as physicians and to make a speciality out of abortion care,” she said.
+“And I still feel a deep sadness and grief and empathy for my colleagues in other states who, just like me, made sacrifices to train as physicians and to make a specialty out of abortion care,” she said.
 “And [I feel] for their patients; I just can’t even wrap my mind around how dehumanizing that would be to be a pregnant woman right now who knows she needs an abortion and will not be able to get it.
 To feel that your body and your life are at the whim of other people.
 Dehumanizing is the only word I can think of.”

 And in the end, Henneberg’s book is about giving women the humanizing option to make their own choices about their lives and their futures.